Golf Fitness – How to Start with Golf Fitness and Strength?

 The picture of me doing this on the Swiss Ball, is a VERY advanced version of this exercise so you need to do your homework on the floor before adding extra challenge – start lifting arm and knee to be parallel to the floor first.
 Please don’t go any further and also remember – without dropping that dowel rod!!!

-Once you master everything on the floor, only then you can slowly add the unstable element: a Bosu or a Swiss Ball to this exercise and try to truly master the exercise with good form before advancing to the next one!
+Once you master everything on the floor, only then you can slowly add the unstable element: a Bosu or a Swiss Ball (like the one on the picture!) to this exercise.
+Try to truly master the exercise with good form before advancing to the next one!

 Good luck with the golf fitness balance training and start of your new season!!